TheDolentCity/jotun/src/content/docs/documents/mechanical-programmatic-analysis-of-goblin-remains.md

 LOCATION: FMF Lady of the Slain, Venus Orbit
 ```

-> From their attack on the Arcadia Research Station we know that these Repcons are at least as intelligent as traditional Troll AI.
+> From their attack on the Arcadia Research Station we know that these Goblins are at least as intelligent as traditional Troll AI.
 The processing unit we have—damaged as it is—does not have the radio capability necessary for remote control.
 It is unclear how powerful their processing capability is however.
 While most of the footage indicates their tactical decision making is on-par with Trolls, there was a curious incident near the end of the conflict where one ran away from the Pilot known as... uh...
 "ARC".
-There is no clear mission goal that can be induced from the evidence, but in all aspects it appears like the Repcon is fleeing.
+There is no clear mission goal that can be induced from the evidence, but in all aspects it appears like the Goblin is fleeing.

 ```bat
 CODENAME: Chronicler